-To limit children's exposure to these categories of risk from CCNM's IT systems, we have strong and effective filtering and monitoring systems, following the government's Meeting digital and technology standards in schools and colleges guidance.
-We will make sure that
+To limit children's exposure to online risks from CCNM's IT systems, we have strong and effective filtering and monitoring systems, following the government's Meeting digital and technology standards in schools and colleges guidance.
+We will make sure that:

-- specific staff have assigned roles and responsibilities to manage systems - staff know about the systems in place and how to escalate concerns - there are annual reviews of the systems, or more frequently if there is a significant change or issue - our governing body review the systems with the DSL, IT staff and service providers, to find out what more can be done to keep children safe - the systems are effective for the age range of children and consider children potentially at greater risk of harm - when we block online content, it does not impact on teaching and learning - filtering works across all devices including mobile phones and smart technology
+- Specific staff have assigned roles and responsibilities to manage systems. - Staff know about the systems in place and how to escalate concerns. - There are annual reviews of the systems, or more frequently if there is a significant change or issue. - Our governing body reviews the systems with the DSL, IT staff and service providers, to find out what more can be done to keep children safe. - The systems are effective for the age range of children and consider children potentially at greater risk of harm. - When we block online content, it does not impact teaching and learning. - Filtering works across all devices including mobile devices and smart technology.